zhaoyuan2022/pxf-pdb/cli/go/src/pxf-cli/README.md

 1. Ensure you are set up for PXF development by following the README.md at the root of this repository.
 This tool requires Go version 1.9 or higher.
 Follow the directions [here](https://golang.org/doc/) to get the language set up.

-1. Go to the pxf-cluster folder and install dependencies
+1. Go to the pxf-cli folder and install dependencies
    ```
-   cd pxf/server/pxf-cli/go/src/pxf-cli
+   cd pxf/cli/go/src/pxf-cli
    go get github.com/onsi/ginkgo/ginkgo
    ```